cko-recruitment/payment-gateway-challenge-dotnet/README.md

+# Instructions for candidates
+During this session we'll work using the pair programming technique with you as the driver and we will be the observer or navigator.
+The expectation is not to finish the task, but use the time to work through solving the problem.

+Ahead of the session, please **do take a look at the details of this project** and familiarize yourself with the requirements and the documentation.

+Please ensure to fully prepare your development environment for the session.
+Setup any IDEs and ensure that you have all libraries and dependencies installed and ready ahead of your session to avoid losing time on this during the session.

+Once your environment is set up you can begin working on the challenge before the session.
+Please do not spend longer than 60 minutes working on this as we want to spend time working with in the session rather than reviewing what you have already done.

+We look forward to working through this challenge together.

 # Building a payment gateway
 E-Commerce is experiencing exponential growth and merchants who sell their goods or services online need a way to easily collect money from their customers.